Why are you focusing on Physical Activity?

 Physical inactivity is a major cause of disease and disability for adults in the UK.
 It negatively impacts the health, social and economic outcomes of individuals and costs the NHS in England millions every year.[i]

-To help combat physical inactivity in adults, from 20 March 2017 a new strand of work from One You aims to encourage adults across England to incorporate more physical activity into their life by simply going for a brisk ten minute walk (or more) every day.
+To help combat physical inactivity in adults, Public Health England launched Active 10 in March 2017 under the One You brand, which aims to encourage adults across England to incorporate more physical activity into their life by simply going for a brisk ten minute walk (or more) every day.

 What is One You?

-Launched in March 2016, One You is a campaign by Public Health England that aims to inform, energise and engage millions of adults, especially those in the 40-60 age 'mid-life' group, to make small changes to improve their own health by eating well, moving more, drinking less and quitting smoking.
-One You also provides information on how people can reduce their stress levels, sleep better and encourages eligible adults to take advantage of the NHS Health Checks that are available.
+One You is a nationwide programme that supports adults in making simple changes that can have a huge influence on their health – changes that could help prevent diseases such as type 2 diabetes, cancer and heart disease, and reduce the risk of suffering a stroke or living with dementia, disability and frailty in later life.
+It aims to inform, energise and engage millions of adults, especially those in the 40-60 ‘mid-life’ group, to make changes to improve their own health by eating well, moving more, drinking less and quitting smoking.
+One You also provides information on free health checks and how people can reduce their stress levels and sleep better.

 What is the message of the One You Physical Activity campaign?

-The campaign aims to highlight the health and wellbeing benefits of doing ten continuous minutes of brisk walking every day.
+The campaign aims to highlight the health and wellbeing benefits of doing at least ten continuous minutes of brisk walking every day.
 A regular brisk ten minute walk every day can make you feel better in so many ways.
 It can boost your energy, clear your head and lift your mood.
-It also raises your heart rate and can go some way towards lowering your risk of serious illnesses, such as heart disease and type 2 diabetes.
+It also raises your heart rate and can go some way towards lowering your risk of serious illnesses, such as heart disease, type 2 diabetes, dementia and some cancers.
+It can also reduce the risk of early death.

 Evidence has demonstrated the following health benefits from a brisk 10 minute walk everyday: